 If you would rather give your horse more time in the fresh air, try introduce strip grazing where you give them access to a limited amount of grass using fencing.
 Once the grass within that strip has been eaten down you can gradually move your fencing to the next section of paddock.
 Alternatively, you can consider using a grazing muzzle, particularly if weight is an issue.

 Using a gut balancer for horses like Equilibra can help to support your horse’s digestive system, including helping to stabilise conditions in the hindgut, bolster natural gut defences and support beneficial bacteria.
 It’s also worth looking at supplements to help prevent and/or manage laminitis particularly for those horses who are susceptible to it.
 A good laminitis supplement should provide anti-inflammatory support and help to maintain a healthy blood flow to the hooves.
 See our full range of equine supplements here.

 How Much Grazing Space Does my Horse Need?

 Ideally you should allow at least an acre per horse but this also depends on the size of your horse, whether they have easy access to a stable and what the ground is like.
 It also depends on whether they are turned out full time or whether they are also stabled during the winter months.

 Check your Paddock Regularly for Poisonous Plants

-This should be done fairly regularly, ideally when you do your daily picking on the paddock.
+There are a variety of plants, shrubs and trees that are poisonous to horses and pones.
+A check of the paddock should be done fairly regularly, ideally when you do your daily picking.
 Common poisonous plants in the UK are foxglove, deadly nightshade, ragwort, yew, privet and rhododendron as well as buttercups in larger quantities.

-Ultimately, how and when you turn your horse out also depends on their individual needs but with good pasture and feed management your horse can happily enjoy being outside during the lovely spring weather.
+Ultimately, how and when you turn your horse out also depends on their individual needs.
+With good pasture and feed management your horse can happily enjoy being outside during the lovely spring weather.